ESG and other topics (MSB312)

 • assessing the objectives of the firm, including value and social responsibility

-• designing proper incentives for managers to achieve the firm's goal
+• how to design proper incentives for managers to achieve the firm's goal

 • the concepts involved in sustainability challenges, particularly those linked to finance